huijeong-yeon/data-science-with-R-harvardx/machine-learning/README.md

 - `section2_iris_basics.R`: Applies threshold-based binary classification using Petal.Width to distinguish virginica from versicolor.
 Also performs a grid search combining Petal.Length and Petal.Width to improve prediction accuracy.
 - `section3_mortality_report_smoothing.R`: LOESS smoothing of daily mortality data extracted from PDF report.
 Uses span = 60 and degree = 1 for seasonal trend visualization.
 - `section4_heights_KNN.R`: Applied k-Nearest Neighbors (KNN) to predict sex based on height using the `dslabs::heights` dataset.
 Evaluated F1 scores across various k values (1 to 101 by 3) and identified the optimal k using cross-validation.
 Demonstrates the effect of underfitting and overfitting by varying k.
+- `section4_mnist_crossvalidation.R`: Demonstrates how to generate bootstrap sample indices using `createResample()` from the `caret` package.
+Based on the `mnist_27` dataset, this script counts how many times specific row indices appear in a resampled training set.
+Useful for understanding the internal mechanics of bootstrap-based cross-validation.
+- `section4_quantile_montecarlo_vs_bootstrap.R`: Compares the estimation of the 75th quantile using two methods—Monte Carlo simulation based on the normal distribution, and bootstrap sampling based on a fixed sample.
+The script computes and compares the expected value and standard error for both approaches.

 > More sections and files will be added as the course progresses.